TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/deployment.md

     1. If there is an issue, choose "Rollback" for this stage.
 1. Update Prod Schema
     1. Repeat the same schema changes on the prod database.
-    1. If there are any new tasks or cron jobs, run `gcloud app deploy queue.yaml cron.yaml --project monorail-prod`
 1. Test on Prod (Pipeline: `Deploy Production`, Stage: "Continue?")
     1. For each commit since last deploy, verify affected functionality still works.
 Test using a non-admin account, unless you're verifying